Sentani International Airport: International flights

+In July 1959, De Kroonduif, a subsidiary of KLM, launched its first and only international route from Hollandia to Lae, in what was then the Territory of New Guinea.
+The weekly service ended when Indonesia assumed control of Netherlands New Guinea, marking the only scheduled cross-border service between the two administrations.
+The route briefly resumed in the 1970s, this time operated by Merpati Nusantara Airlines, but was discontinued again shortly thereafter.
+Papua New Guinea’s flag carrier, Air Niugini, also operated routes between Jayapura and Madang in the 1970s, using Douglas DC-3 aircraft.

+In the 1980s, there were weekly services to Port Moresby, Papua New Guinea, via Wewak and Vanimo, operated by Air Niugini.

+Currently, there are no regular international flights to Jayapura, aside from occasional charter services to and from Australia.
+There have been proposals to resume regular international flights to Papua New Guinea, including a 2018 plan to launch a route between Jayapura and Mount Hagen to be operated by the Papua New Guinean carrier PNG Air; however, it has yet to materialize.

 Name change

 On 20 October 2020, Governor of Papua Lukas Enembe proposed to officially change the name of Sentani International Airport to Dortheys Hiyo Eluay International Airport.
 Enembe stated that the name, which stands for Papuan late former legislative member and activist Theys Hiyo Eluay, was a form of respect for "one of the charismatic Papuan figures" and a public figure of Sentani tribe, whose people is the owner of customary land rights of the airport.
 Furthermore, Regent of Jayapura Mathius Awoitauw says that he was the axis of change for all indigenous peoples in Papua, so that so he hoped the public "would not have to argue anymore" and "have the same perception".
 However, Tribal Council of Sentani (Dewan Adat Suku Sentani) rejects the name change, citing lack of consultation with Sentani people who owned the land.
 According to Yanto Eluay, son of Theys Eluay, the naming was in honour of Theys' effort as figure for PEPERA in 1969 to unite West New Guinea with Indonesia.
 Regional regulation on the name was passed by the legislative body of Jayapura Regency and was approved later by Ministry of Transportation.
-Although, as of now, the official name of the airport is still Sentani International Airport.
+Although, as of 2022, the official name of the airport is still Sentani International Airport.